 When you create your Swae account, and authenticate with a third-party service (like Twitter, Facebook or Google) we may collect, store, and periodically update information associated with that third-party account, such as your lists of friends or followers.
-We will never publish through your third-party account without your permission.
+We currently don’t do this but may in the future, and if we do, we will always ask your permission to grant us these rights before doing so.
+We will never publish information through your third-party account without your expressed permission.

 If we are going to share your information in response to legal process, we’ll give you notice so you can challenge it (for example by seeking court intervention), unless we’re prohibited by law or believe doing so may endanger others.
-We will object to requests for information about users of our services that we believe are improper.
+We will object to requests for information about users of our services that we believe are improper and inappropriate.

-Swae uses third-party vendors and hosting partners, such as Amazon, for hardware, software, networking, storage, and related technology we need to run Swae.
+Swae uses third-party vendors and hosting partners, such as Amazon Web Services, for hardware, software, networking, cloud storage, and related technology we need to run Swae.
 We maintain two types of logs: server logs and event logs.
-By using Swae Services, you authorize Swae to transfer, store, and use your information in the United States and any other country where we operate.
+By using Swae Services, you authorize Swae to transfer, store, and use your information in data centers stationed in the United States and any other country where we operate.

 Tracking & Cookies

-Swae complies with the “Do Not Track” (“DNT”) standard recommended by the World Wide Web Consortium.
-For logged-out users browsing with DNT enabled, Swae’s analytics will not receive data about you, but we will do some first-party tracking in order to customize content and provide data to third-party service providers that enable Swae Services to work.
+Swae complies with the “Do Not Track” (“DNT”) standards and logged-out users browsing with DNT enabled, Swae’s analytics will not receive data about you, but we will do some first-party tracking in order to customize content and provide data to third-party service providers that enable Swae Services to work.
 When you use Swae while logged-in to your account, we cannot comply with DNT.

 Click Internet Options

-Click then Privacy tab, and then, under Settings, move the slider to the top to block all cookies or to the bottom to allow all cookies, and then click OK.
+Click then Privacy tab, go to Settings, move the slider to the top to block all cookies or to the bottom to allow all cookies.
+Click OK.